CORONAVIRUS UPDATE: 18 MARCH 2020

 VE will not be liable for any injury, death, damage, loss, delay, cost, expense, or inconvenience, causes of action claims and suits for property damage, theft of property or personal injury (including death) arising in connection with the Scholarship and participation in the Conference.

 VE reserves the right to make the final decision regarding all applications, which cannot be disputed.

-Taiwan AIDS Society (TAS)
+Thai AIDS Society

 International Association of Providers of AIDS Care (IAPAC)

 The Society for AIDS Care (SAC)

 Health Action Coordinating Committee (HACC)